thoetz/Exploring_SQL/Creating_SocialMedia_database.md

 -	Cant follow yourself
 -	Can only follow somebody one time

-Step 3: Table Design – Brainstorm potential idea of what each table might consist of and identify some primary and foreign keys.
+Step 3: Table Design – Brainstorm potential ideas of what each table might consist of and identify some primary and foreign keys.
 Might not add all these features if too complex.
 -	Create tables for Users, Photos, Likes, Comments, and Followers.
 -	Each table needs a primary key for uniqueness.
 -	Use foreign keys to link tables for data consistency.